 - Expanding add-on service offerings, to allow factories to ramp more rapidly and operate more efficiently and consistently

 At the same time, Applied was strategically expanding into new areas which could leverage our core competencies.
 As a matter of fact, I was initially hired into Applied, based on core competency work I had done as a consultant, per the direction of the Company’s visionary Chairman and CEO, Jim Morgan.
 I engaged with some of the world’s leading technology companies at the time to learn from their experience in “capabilities-based expansion;” I leveraged the findings to work with Jim, President Dan Maydan and the rest of the management team to properly identify the Company’s competencies; and later used them to lay out a roadmap for expansion into new areas.

 I took an active role in planning and executing M&A work related to extending Applied’s into new markets — including a joint venture to supply the flat-panel-display industry, a series of acquisitions to enter the factory metrology segment, multiple acquisitions in the fab software and services space, several focused technology acquisitions, and an extensive effort to position Applied as a leader in the clean energy space.
-I worked closely with Applied’s leadership — including the Board of Directors, CEO Mike Splinter, and CFO George Davis — to prioritize investments and free up resources to focus on the new growth areas.
+I worked closely with Applied’s leadership — including the Board of Directors and CEO Mike Splinter — to prioritize investments and free up resources to focus on the new growth areas.

 During my tenure at Applied’s Corporate Strategy and Development group, The Company solidified its global industry leadership, introduced over 50 new major products, and nearly doubled market share — growing its run rate from $1B to $10B.
 Just as important, Applied has been able to transform its customers’ factories through novel process, automation, and service solutions.